ForsbergPyschometrics/D3mirt/README.md

 > interaction effect in which higher levels of Conformity seem to be
 > associated with lower levels of Fairness.

-# 4. Exporting The RGL Device
+# 4. Exporting the RGL Device

 Some options for exporting the RGL device are shown below.
 In addition, it is also possible to export graphical devices in R Markdown documents